“Make it” Monday: DIY Emergency Kits for Kids

 • Lastly, if your work or city offers community emergency response training, I encourage you to take the classes.
 It’s always better to be prepared than not.

-One thought on ““Make it” Monday: DIY Emergency Kits for Kids
+2 thoughts on ““Make it” Monday: DIY Emergency Kits for Kids

 Leave a Reply